The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium: Qualitative Picture

 The dimensional scale parameters of the light curve are \begin{itemize} \item $L_0\equiv M_{\rm csm}v_{\rm ej}^3/R_{\rm csm}$: luminosity scale \item $t_0\equiv R_{\rm csm}/v_{\rm ej}$: temporal scale \end{itemize}

 A combination of the dimensionless parameters that will be critical to understanding the light curve behavior is the \textbf{breakout parameter}

 where the factor $\eta^{-\alpha}$ accounts for how shock propagation through the CSM modifies the velocity scale $\beta_0$ of the shock.
-Here $\alpha$ is an order-unity exponent that depends on the mass ratio $\eta$ and the power-law exponent, $n$, of the ejecta density profile in the outer layers.
-A derivation of $\alpha$ (see Appendix \ref{sec:shock_derivation}) gives
+Here $\alpha$ is an order-unity exponent that depends on the mass ratio $\eta$ and the power-law exponent, $n$, of the ejecta density profile in the outer layers, whose expression is given by Eq. (\ref{eq:alpha_eta}) and derived in Appendix B. In terms of the physical quantities, the breakout parameter is